• Home

 And if you’re on a particularly boring stretch of highway and just need a break, the app allows you to search nearby while you’re on the road.

-The free version of the app is excellent, but I’m honestly in love with the paid/premium version of Roadtrippers.
+The free version of the app is excellent, but we’re honestly in love with the paid/premium version of Roadtrippers.
 For $36 a year, you get offline maps, live traffic updates, and even discounts with some of Roadtrippers’ travel partners.
-It’s become one of my most prized road trip essentials!
+It’s become one of our most prized road trip essentials!

 Try the free version, but don’t be surprised if you quickly want to upgrade!
-And when you do, sign up through my Roadtrippers link to get $5 off!
+And when you do, sign up through our Roadtrippers link to get $5 off!

 4. Consider Google Maps alternatives